 All the tests within this article are going to use the following assumptions:

-Back in the year 2013 I explored the robustness of the trading parameters used by the 2-period RSI trading model.
+Back in the year 2013, I explored the robustness of the trading parameters used by the 2-period RSI trading model.
 That article can be found here.
 Within that article a slightly modified version of the original trading rules was proposed.
-In short, they doubled the value of the RSI threshold value (from 5 to 10) and troubled the look-back period for the simple moving average exit rule (from 5 to 10).
+In short, they doubled the value of the RSI threshold value (from 5 to 10) and doubled the look-back period for the simple moving average exit rule (from 5 to 10).
 Finally, a stop value of $2,000 was added.
 I picked this value because it represents our risk value when scaling the number of shares to trade.
 Notice we are only risking 2% of our $100,000 account on each trade.
 Here is a summary of the rule changes.

 Below is a table showing the difference between the original Connors’ rules and the modified Connors’ rules.

 The RSI indicator still appears to be a robust indicator at locating high probability entry points within the major market indices.
 You can modify the trigger threshold and holding period over a large range of values and still produce positive trading results.
 I hope this article will give you lots of ideas to explore on your own.
-Another idea in regards to testing parameters is to independently optimize the parameters over the “portfolio” of market ETFs instead of using just $SPX.
+Another idea with regards to testing parameters is to independently optimize the parameters over the “portfolio” of market ETFs instead of using just $SPX.
 There is no doubt in my mind the RSI indicator can be used as a basis for a profitable trading system.

 Jeff is the founder of System Trader Success – a website and mission to empowering the retail trader with the proper knowledge and tools to become a profitable trader the world of quantitative/automated trading.